 In a broad sense, hiring practices might seem deceivingly similar regardless of the jobs in question – recruiters identify the hiring needs, write job descriptions, advertise positions, screen the applicants, and hopefully hire the best candidates.
 However, the strategies used to recruit, screen, and hire hourly workers are different from those used to hire full-time salaried employees.

 Hourly jobs draw a unique pool of candidates from a specific age demographic with different levels of professional experience and qualifications than most full-time positions.
 As such, recruiters must design flexible hiring policies and implement the following best practices when hiring hourly employees.

-1. Develop a Sustainable Sourcing Strategy
+1. Develop a Sustainable Recruiting Strategy

 While many employers might find hourly workers via local newspaper adverts or word-of-mouth recommendations, it pays to study what the top competitors in the industry are doing.
 Do they source their hourly employees from online job sites and job forums?
 What are their success rates with these methods?

 As mentioned before, the recruiting strategies used for full-time salaried workers may not be as effective when finding hourly employees.
 Given that less than 20% of hourly employees work outside 5-mile radiuses of their homes, and most hourly employees are 16-24 years old, recruiters should reflect this in their sourcing strategies.